NimaiMalle/loot-table-advanced/README.md

 | queen | 1      | 1   | 1   | 1    | 1     |
 | jack  | 1      | 1   | 1   | 1    | 1     |

 `GetLoot('cards',2)` will get two distinct cards, since the Weight of each card in the table is 1.
-Within the one call, each time a random row is selected, it's Weight is decremented, preventing it from being selected again.
+Within the one call, each time a random entry is selected, it's Weight is decremented, preventing it from being selected again.
 `GetLoot('cards_chips')` will yield between 10 and 50 chips, in multiples of 5, and 2 unique cards from the cards table.

 ### JavaScript